Take your safety standards to new heights

 If you see even the slightest of anomalies, report it immediately to your flight instructor.
 Be vigilant and take the initiative if you feel that there is something wrong.
 A Cessna checklist is an opportunity to discover something new about your aircraft, not a mundane task to get over with.

-With iAuditor, the world’s #1 mobile inspection app, flight schools and student pilots can do away with pen and paper and take advantage of the following benefits:
+With iAuditor, the world’s leading mobile inspection app, flight school trainers and student pilots can do away with conventional pen-and-paper checklists and take advantage of the following benefits:

 - Attach reference guides to complex checklist items